 Soil scientists are strongly encouraged to submit photos to Imaggeo, the open-access image repository of EGU.

 SOIL launched at 2014 European Geosciences Union Meeting

 The European Geosciences Union launched a new journal, SOIL, during their annual meeting in Vienna.
 SOIL is an international scientific journal dedicated to the publication of high-quality research in the soil system sciences.
 The journal especially values papers that go beyond disciplinary boundaries and/or highlight the interactions and feedbacks between the soil system and other Earth system components.
 SOIL is open access, uses an open and transparent review process and publication fees will be waived for the first two years.
-Additional information can be found and articles can be submitted at.
+Additional information can be found and articles can be submitted at the journal's website.